-My research and teaching interests include early modern poetry and drama; critical studies of race, gender, and disability; classical reception; and histories of medicine and the body.
+My research and teaching interests include early modern poetry and drama; critical studies of gender, disability, and race; classical reception; and histories of medicine and the body.
 In my work, I focus on the relationship between waste, bodies, and identity in sixteenth- and seventeenth-century literature.
 I explore in particular how early modern authors make meaning out of and assign value to human waste.

 Before coming to Chicago, I received my BA in English Literature and Classical Languages from Vanderbilt University and my MA in English Literature from Brooklyn College.
 My research has been supported by the Folger Shakespeare Library, the Mellon Foundation, and the Nicholson Center for British Studies.
 I am the 2020 recipient of the University of Chicago’s Steiner Memorial Prize for outstanding work by a graduate student in the study of drama or criticism.

 More information, including recent publications, is available on my academia.edu page.